SEAZIT: Systematic Evaluation of the Application of Zebrafish in Toxicology

 A primary goal of SEAZIT is to develop best practices for data analysis.
-To this end, the data generated in this study will be made publicly available via a data challenge.
-The goal of the data challenge will be to develop a means of compiling the data from all participating laboratories to yield a single toxicity value for each chemical from the interlaboratory dataset.
+To this end, the data generated in this study will be made publicly available so that any interested investigators could contribute to developing a means of compiling all data generated by the study to yield a single toxicity value for each chemical.